Foundation of the Programme in Rwanda and the Great Lakes

 In post-conflict zones, community wide trauma can easily fuel fresh rounds of violence.
 Our experience applying ‘worldwork’ methods in post-conflict zones is that with facilitation, communities have a profound capacity and resilience to be able to meet, and process history together, so as to not fall victim to repeating rounds of violence, but rather to find shared pathways forward for recovery and violence prevention.

-Mr. Musore’s vision is to bring this work to Rwanda in a way that will support the on-going National Reconciliation processes and the work of communities throughout the country.
+Mr. Musore’s vision is to bring this work to Rwanda in a way that supports the on-going National Reconciliation processes and the work of communities throughout the country.

 Reports and Summaries